 You may have formal or informal performance management processes which allow you to manage performance but also look at long-term planning, for example establishing what people’s career aspirations are.

 Another way to do this is to carry out an exercise mapping where all your people currently sit in relation to performance.
 We carried out this exercise during the Fife Chamber seminar and some of the feedback on this part of the workshop was excellent, adding real value to an organisation.
-I have attached an example document for you to use.
-People Mapping Document

 This is quite a powerful exercise in your business, and when I’ve carried this out with clients recently we’ve all realised how beneficial it is.
 To get the most out of this, you can either map your people out using a large piece of paper on your meeting room table or stick to a wall, taking the time to discuss each of your people individually.
 Involve your managers in this process and have some meaningful discussions around them – you’ll be amazed at the results!